Parent Loan for Undergraduate Students (PLUS)

 The Federal Direct Parent PLUS Loan requires a positive parent credit check with the U.S. Department of Education before the loan can be approved.
 To apply and determine if the parent is eligible to receive this loan, the parent must complete the following steps:

-- Go to the Student Loans site.
+- Beginning June 1, go to the Student Loans site.
 The parent borrower will use the same four-digit PIN he or she used in signing the online FAFSA application to login to this website.

 - Sign in and request a Direct PLUS loan.